BIOP/qupath-extension-cellpose/README.md

 You might then need to restart QuPath (but not your computer).

 > **Note**
-> In case you do not do this step, Cellpose training will still work, but the QC step will be skipped and you will be notified that the `run-cellpose-qc.py` cannot be found.
+> In case you do not do this step, Cellpose training will still work, but the QC step will be skipped, and you will be notified that `run-cellpose-qc.py` cannot be found.

 ## QuPath Extension Cellpose: First time setup